 9. They can be completely personalised

 Companies like PCB Train make circuit boards entirely to order.
 You can order them to suit whatever specifications you need.
 But there is no need to make every PCB to a unique specification.
-Custom PCBs manufactured outside standard specifications are possible, but will inevitably be more expensive.
+Custom PCBs will be expensive.
 The good news is that 99% of all PCBs bought can be specified within the parameters of 14 standard services available from PCB Train.
 Because they are standardised specifications, manufacturing costs are significantly lower.

 10. The technology is always changing